luaugg/LavaClient/README.md

 This will establish a voice connection to the `AudioNode`, and will then allow you to play songs.
 Once connected, you can use the `LavaPlayer#playTrack` methods to play songs from YouTube, Soundcloud, Bandcamp, etc.

 > Note: Playing songs via an identifier has slightly higher latency than playing songs via a Lavaplayer `AudioTrack`, however it also puts slightly less stuff on the bot.
 This design choice is up to the reader.
+In all cases, as of v0.2, LavaClient will (by default) cache results in order to cut this down.
+With default settings, entries expire 15 minutes after latest access and 20 minutes after the initial write, although these can be configured by specifying the parameters in the `LavaClientBuilder` constructor.

 ## Adding Listeners